 - Official academic transcripts, in notarized English translations, if not provided in English by your university.

 - Confirmation of English-language proficiency, as in a recent TOEFL, IELTS or other standardized test scores.
-(WashULaw TOEFL code: 6929) NOTE: Your TOEFL score should be less than two years old at the time you are submitting your application.
+(WashULaw TOEFL code: 6929) NOTE: Your TOEFL score must be less than two years old at the time you begin classes at WashULaw.

 Once admitted, you will be required to present a letter of credit from a bank or other lending institution showing you have sufficient financial support to study in the US.
 This is part of the visa process.